microsoft/language-server-protocol/versions/protocol-1-x.md

 This section documents the actual language server protocol.
 It uses the following format:

 * a header describing the request
 * a _Request_ section describing the format of the request send.
-The method is a string identifying the request the params are documented using a TypeScript interface
+The method is a string identifying the request and the params are documented using a TypeScript interface
 * a _Response_ section describing the format of the response.
-The result item descibes the returned data in case of a success.
-The error.data describes the returned data in case of an error.
-Please remember that in case of a failure the response already contains an error.code and an error.message field.
+The result item descibes the returned data in the case of a success.
+The error.data describes the returned data in the case of an error.
+Please remember that in the case of a failure the response already contains an error.code and an error.message field.
 These fields are only speced if the protocol forces the use of certain error codes or messages.
-In cases where the server can decide on these values freely they arn't listed here.
+The cases where the server can decide on these values freely are not listed here.

 #### Initialize Request